Video Resources for this article

-Need to move your Land F/X installation from one server to another?
-The following steps will show you how to:
+Need to move your installation of our software from one server to another using Local Data (MySQL database)?
+The Multi-User server migration steps on this page will show you how to:

-- Back up an installation of one of our plugins on your "old server"
+- Back up an installation of Land F/X software on your "old server"

-- Install one of our plugins on your new server
+- Install Land F/X software on your new server

 - Restore your projects, Preference Sets, and other data on your "new server"